Annely Akkermann: Political career

 Akkermann's political commitment started with accession to "Pro Patria ja Res Publica Liit" (IRL).
 From 2005 to 2009 she was the mayor of Kihnu Municipality Government.
 Later from 2009 to 2011 she worked as assistant mayor of Pärnu City Government.

-In the 2011 elections, Akkermann first became a member of Riigikogu, Estonian parliament.
+In the 2011 elections, Akkermann first became a member of the Riigikogu, the Estonian parliament.
 She works in the Ecology Committee and in the Select Budgetary Committee.
 Furthermore, she is the chairwoman of IRL-Naiskogu (IREN), the women's association of IRL.

 Personal life

 Akkermann is married and has three children.